 We often forget that China’s interest in Africa was first of all political and dates back to the time of independence.
 Following the quarrel between Nikita Khrushchev and Mao Zedong in 1960, Beijing sought allies to defend “China’s path towards Socialism”.
 Left-wing leaders, such as Julius Nyerere in Tanzania, Sékou Touré in Guinea and Kwame Nkrumah in Ghana, received his support.
 It was financial, with the construction of a railway in Tanzania, but mainly ideological.
 The leaders of the most Marxist-Leninist liberation movements, such as the Pan Africanist Congress (PAC) in South Africa, the Zimbabwe African National Union (ZANU) and Mozambique Liberation Front (FRELIMO), received military training in China.

-The trade dimension of this relationship only really began with China’s growth in the 1990s.
+The trade dimension of the China-Africa relationship only really began with China’s growth in the 1990s.
 As a former poor country which was previously part of what was referred to as the “Third World”, China does not have the slightest complex towards Africa.
 Its strategy is to be a friendly and non-aggressive partner, making it a principle not to interfere in domestic policy – even if it sells arms to certain regimes, such as Sudan, or swaps credit against mineral resources.
-This makes all the difference with the former colonial powers in Europe and the USA, although China behaves like a neo-colonial power in many respects.
+This makes all the difference with the former colonial powers in Europe and the USA, although China behaves in Africa like a neocolonial power in many respects.

-Secondly, construction contracts are negotiated in exchange for mining concessions, as in Zambia or Zimbabwe, or loans are allocated in exchange for a share of domestic oil production, as in Angola.
+Secondly, construction contracts are negotiated by China in exchange for mining concessions in Africa, as in Zambia or Zimbabwe, or loans are allocated in exchange for a share of domestic oil production, as in Angola.
 Chinese companies subsequently bring in their manpower and materials.
 Africa stands to gain absolutely nothing from this, not the slightest technology or skills transfer… Stadiums or large theatres are erected to please Heads of State and satisfy populist inclinations, with no vision of the actual long-term needs.

-In principle, it could allow Africans to better negotiate contracts with their partners by taking advantage of competition.
+In principle, China’s presence could allow Africans to better negotiate contracts with their partners by taking advantage of competition.
 Our States could easily demand that China opens its market to our manufactured goods, and not only to our raw materials.

 South African groups find it very difficult to penetrate the Chinese market.
 They must go through a veritable obstacle course riddled with countless restrictions, barriers and red tape.
 Those who manage to overcome the obstacles, such as Sasol (chemicals), Sappi (paper) or the South African Breweries (SAB-Miller), which have been established in China for a long time, are still not out of the woods.
 They must necessarily take on Chinese partners, with which it is sometimes difficult to establish a relationship of trust.
 For example, Sasol, which at the time of apartheid developed a process to transform coal into fuel that is unique in the world, fears for the security of its trade secrets.

 Certain African leaders are naïve enough to believe the Chinese when they state that they are less hypocritical than the Europeans and that they want to help them.
 Foreign trade flows tell a very different story.
-How many African products are sold on the Chinese market ?
-What useful infrastructure has been built in Africa ?
+How many African products are sold on the Chinese market?
+What useful infrastructure has been built in Africa with the support of China?

 Increasingly critical discourses have been emerging in recent years among Heads of State in Africa concerning China and its investments.
 In order to rectify the situation and provide responses, in December 2015, the Chinese President, Xi Jinping, made an official visit to Zimbabwe and South Africa, followed by the President of the Chinese National Assembly in March 2016, who went to Zambia, Rwanda and Kenya.
 These countries, along with Uganda, Ethiopia and Ghana, were the staunchest defenders of China’s presence, but have become more critical.
 In Zambia, the relationship with China has become such an important domestic policy issue that the opponent Michael Sata won the election in 2011, due to the resentment caused by China’s presence in the country’s copper mines, with violent social conflicts.